marhoy/nrk-download/README.md

 ### Searching for a program
 If you were interested in programs where the name "Elias" was mentioned (as opposed to the series "Elias", as described above), you would specify that by using the flag `-p`.
 The results from the search will be programs, so all you have to do is to specify the program(s) you want by using the range syntax described above.

+Note that if your search string consists of more than one word, you must surround it with single or double quotes.

 In your terminal, that would look like this:
 ```
 $ nrkdownload.py -p "redningsskøyta elias"